radixdlt/typescript-radix-engine-toolkit/README.md

 # Usage Guide

-Depending on what your needs are, there are different classes with varying interfaces, c omplexity, and degrees of backward compatability that you can use.
+Depending on what your needs are, there are different classes with varying interfaces, complexity, and degrees of backward compatability that you can use.
 More specifically:

 * If you are an integrator with basic needs (e.g., you only need to perform fungible resource transfers with a single signer) who would like a simple interface with backward compatibility guarantees, then use [`LTSRadixEngineToolkit`](./LTS.md).
 * If you have more advanced needs, you want to use the [`RadixEngineToolkit`](#functionality) class.
 This has no backwards compatibility guarantees but is more powerful and capable.